-Finally check the size and feel of any guitar you are thinking about purchasing.
+Finally check the size and feel of any model you are thinking about purchasing.
 Just because teens can generally play most full sized guitars, they may not always be the best option.
-If you are on the smaller side, or have small hands you may find it more comfortable to play a smaller sized guitars like a Baby Taylor or other 3/4 sizes.
+If you are on the smaller side, or have small hands you may find it more comfortable to play a smaller sized style like a Baby Taylor or other 3/4 sizes.
 If you are looking at acoustic designs the dreadnought styles can be pretty big, so you should definitely test out what ever styles you may be considering.
-The other thing to keep in mind is the weight of the guitar; some of the Epiphones are on the heavy side you should watch out for that.
+The other thing to keep in mind is the weight; some of the Epiphones are on the heavy side you should watch out for that.

 Squier by Fender Bullet Strat

-There are couple of really good options if you are looking for a classical or nylon stringed guitar for your teen.
-Nylon strings are considered easier to learn on because they don’t hurt your fingers as much as the steel strings of acoustic guitars.
+There are a couple of really good options if you are looking for a classical or nylon stringed guitar for your teen.
+Nylon strings are considered easier to learn on because they don’t hurt your fingers as much as the steel strings of acoustic options.

-Yamaha make really good guitar for beginners and students.
-The C40 is well made, very light to hold and stays in tune well (which is an important feature on a beginner guitar).
+Yamaha make really good guitars for beginners and students.
+The C40 is well made, very light to hold and stays in tune well (which is an important feature on a beginner model).

-Cordoba is well known for their great quality classical guitars.
+Cordoba is well-known for their great quality classical guitars.
 The C3M is one of their most popular models.
-It is full-sized, handcrafted guitar and has traditional Spanish fan bracing.
-It also has a beautiful inlaid wooden rosette, which helps to make this a beautiful looking guitar along with the rosewood fingerboard, and gold tuning machines with pearl buttons.
+It is full-sized, handcrafted design and has traditional Spanish fan bracing.
+It also has a beautiful inlaid wooden rosette, which helps to make this a beautiful looking instrument along with the rosewood fingerboard, and gold tuning machines with pearl buttons.

 If you want a decent quality, incredibly cheap acoustic guitar this is a fantastic option.
 For a beginner guitar it has great sound and some nice detailing on the body.
 It comes with a limited lifetime warranty.

-Acoustic Electric guitars are great if you like acoustic guitars and are planning on performing and need the guitar to be able to plug into an amplification system.
-Most beginners probably won’t have a need for an acoustic electric type of guitar, but I’ve included a couple just in case people are interested in them.
+Acoustic Electric guitars are great if you like acoustic designs and are planning on performing and need the guitar to be able to plug into an amplification system.
+Most beginners probably won’t have a need for an acoustic electric, but I’ve included a couple just in case people are interested in them.
 It is actually kind of hard to find cheap, good quality acoustic electric design, if you don’t mind paying a decent amount of money Martin have some really nice ones.

 Epiphone Hummingbird Pro

-Guitars in the Yamaha FG series are generally considered to be pretty good options as a beginner guitar.
-The FGX800C Solid Top Cutaway Acoustic-Electric Guitar is a nice choice if you are looking for acoustic electric.
+Guitars in the Yamaha FG series are generally considered to be pretty good options as a beginner models.
+The FGX800C Solid Top Cutaway Acoustic-Electric is a nice choice if you are looking for acoustic electric.
 Learn more.